Discretely sampled signals and the rough Hoff process: Rough path theory and notation

-where $A:\Delta_{0,1}\to\l[\RR^d,\RR^d\r]$ is the L\'{e}vy area process of $x$.
+where $A:\Delta_{[0,1]}\to\l[\RR^d,\RR^d\r]$ is the L\'{e}vy area process of $x$.
 Note that we have used the truncated exponential notation defined above. \end{Example}

-We can describe the set of \textit{norms} on $G^{\floor{p}}(\RR^d)$ which are homogeneous with respect to the natural dilation operation on the tensor algebra (see \cite{FV} for more definitions and details).
-The subset of these so-called homogeneous norms which are symmetric and sub-additive gives rise to genuine metrics on $G^{\floor{p}}(\RR^d)$.
-We work with the Carnot-Caratheodory norm on $G^N(\RR^d)$ given by
+We can describe the set of \textit{norms} on $G^{(\floor{p})}(\RR^d)$ which are homogeneous with respect to the natural dilation operation on the tensor algebra (see \cite{FV} for more definitions and details).
+The subset of these so-called homogeneous norms which are symmetric and sub-additive gives rise to genuine metrics on $G^{(\floor{p})}(\RR^d)$.
+We work with the Carnot-Carath\'{e}odory norm on $G^{(n)}(\RR^d)$ given by

-which is well-defined by Chow's theorem.
-This in turn gives rise to the notion of a homogeneous metric on $G^N(\RR^d)$:
+which is well-defined by the Chow-Rashevskii theorem.
+This in turn gives rise to the notion of a homogeneous metric on $G^{(n)}(\RR^d)$: